Duration: Five days, four nights

 Transfer: Provided for all excursions listed in the package

-*The abandonment of the old houses transformed the area into a ghost town often used as a film set for historical films and as a tourist destination through guided tours.
-The village of Craco can be reached via a road that climbs from the valley up the hill.
-The grooves are deep and steep offering a picturesque and suggestive landscape.
-Surrounded by pictoreque fields and olive groves, the town is a single sculptural composition of the closely aligned houses nested on the limestone cliff.
-Above the vaulted alleys and steep stairwais rise the Norman Tower and the 13th-century castle.
+*The abandonment of the old houses transformed Craco into a ghost town often used as a film set for historical films and as a tourist destination through guided tours.
+The town is reached via a road that climbs from the valley up a hill, through a picturesque and suggestive landscape.
+Surrounded by fields and olive groves, the town is a single sculptural composition of the closely aligned houses nested on the limestone cliffs.
+Above the vaulted alleys and steep stairways rises a Norman tower and the 13th-century castle.